-Authors: Dr Khawar Hussain, Core Medical Trainee, Royal London Hospital, Barts Health Trust, London, United Kingdom; Dr Maria-Angeliki Gkini, Dermatology Clinical Fellow, Royal London Hospital, Barts Health Trust, London, United Kingdom.
+Authors: Dr Khawar Hussain, Core Medical Trainee, The Royal London Hospital, Barts Health NHS Trust, London, UK; Dr Maria-Angeliki Gkini, Dermatology Clinical Fellow, The Royal London Hospital, Barts Health NHS Trust, London, UK.
 DermNet NZ Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 April 2019.

 Hair loss (alopecia) is a common problem that affects up to 50% of men and women throughout their lives .